REALTECH aiLAB

 SAP Business AI vs. Joule vs. AI on SAP BTP

-• SAP Business AI: the generic term for AI in SAP processes - as embedded functions in applications and as extensions beyond.
+• SAP Business AI: The broad term for AI in SAP processes – ranging from embedded AI capabilities in SAP applications to advanced AI scenarios at the platform level.

-• AI on SAP BTP: the platform level - integration, side-by-side architecture, governance and scaling of AI services.
+• AI on SAP BTP: The platform layer for custom AI scenarios — with services for development, integration, side-by-side extensions, governance, operation, and scaling of AI applications and agents.

-• In short: SAP Business AI is the framework.
-Joule is the copilot in the workflow, SAP BTP is the platform for enhancements, integration and operation.
+• Long story short: SAP Business AI provides the business framework.
+Joule is the AI assistant within the workflow.
+SAP BTP is the platform for extensions, integration, and operations.

 Advantages, but realistic: where business AI helps